(See also Fungal Skin Infections.)

 Opportunistic fungal infections:

 Many fungi are opportunists and are usually not pathogenic except in an immunocompromised host.
-Causes of immunocompromise include AIDS, azotemia, diabetes mellitus, bronchiectasis, emphysema, TB, lymphoma, leukemia, other hematologic cancers, burns, and therapy with corticosteroids, immunosuppressants, or antimetabolites.
-Patients who spend more than several days in an ICU can become compromised because of medical procedures, underlying disorders, and undernutrition.
+Causes of immunocompromise include AIDS, azotemia, diabetes mellitus, lymphoma, leukemia, other hematologic cancers, burns, and therapy with corticosteroids, immunosuppressants, or antimetabolites.
+Patients who spend more than several days in an ICU can become compromised because of medical procedures, underlying disorders, and/or undernutrition.

 Typical opportunistic systemic fungal infections (mycoses) include